susarkar/helloworld/README.md

-# sampple Application for deplyment to Openshift 3 Wildfly
+# Sample Application for deployment to OpenShift 3 WildFly